-Recent developments suggest future (i) national progress: government commitments to reduce poverty and vulnerability in border regions, which help reconfirm State legitimacy in the security space, and (ii) increasing use of civ-mil dialogue frameworks as effective vehicles for debate, with a view to improving cross-border cooperation as this becomes more coordinated and focused.
-This latter development is manifest through increased information exchange ioint counterterrorism and community resilience efforts that mobilize local social norms and cross-border social capital.
+Recent developments suggest future government national progress: (i) commitments to reduce poverty and vulnerability in border regions, which help reconfirm State legitimacy in the security space, and (ii) increasing use of civ-mil dialogue frameworks as effective vehicles for debate, with a view to improving cross-border cooperation as this becomes more coordinated and focused.
+This latter development is manifest through increased information exchange and joint counterterrorism and community resilience efforts that mobilize local social norms and cross-border social capital.
 The increasing acceptance of gold panning and State efforts to regulate it will foster positive local economic dynamics.